edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

     $ npx @edgedb/generate edgeql-js

+Answer "y" when asked about adding the query builder to ``.gitignore``.

 This generator gives us a code-first way to write fully-typed EdgeQL queries with TypeScript.
 After running the generator, you should see a new ``edgeql-js`` folder inside ``dbschema``.